sgmlguru/markupuk-reg/README.md

 The registration prices are entered in the XForm and saved in `type/@inc` and `discount/@inc`, respectively, and should be VAT inclusive.
 The XForm calculates the VAT exclusive values in `@exc`.

+## Registration Confirmation

+Currently, the email text is hard-coded in a function in `modules/MUK-functions.xqm`.
+This, of course, needs to change so the function can simply use a given email in, say, a config file handling the specifics of a particular use of the app.

+Similarly, there is still hard-coded stuff in `xq/thanks.xquery` that needs to be moved.

 ## Bypassing Paypal Invoicing for Multiple Delegate Registrations

 Sometimes, you need to invoice an organisation for multiple delegates in a single invoice.
 This is entirely doable by writing the temp XML file manually.
 For example, here is a temp XML for two delegates from OUP: